Tundra-Editor/Tundra-Docs/docs/important/navmesh.md

 NavMeshes are baked based on **Mesh Renderer**, and **not** colliders!

-If you want to make an alternate AI path or blok off one, make sure the object doesn't have a collider, and tag it as EditorOnly so it doesn't appear in game.
+If you want to make an alternate AI path or block off one, make sure the object doesn't have a collider, and tag it as EditorOnly so it doesn't appear in game.

 :::